Maximising SLRs for HEOR – why PICO matters

 A single PICO framework may not answer all aspects of a research question, therefore spending time carefully exploring the key objectives of the questions to be answered can significantly impact the relevance of the search strategy.
 This considered approach to developing the framework helps to refine PICO definitions and provides an indication of whether multiple PICOs may be needed to ensure a comprehensive and targeted search strategy (Table 1).

-Table 1: Key considerations when developing a new PICO framework for HEOR
+Table 1: Key considerations when developing a new PICO framework for HEOR Key considerations when developing a new PICO framework for HEOR: Population; Intervention; Comparator; Outcomes

 Even for seemingly straightforward review questions, there are many underlying factors to consider before building search strategies.
 As such, it is crucial to refine the PICO before conducting searches to avoid discovering later that the question was too broad, insufficiently specific, or did not effectively address the intended objective.
-Furthermore, maximising the PICO early in the process creates a structured and objective approach to answering the research question, ensuring that the PICO framework guides the evidence search, rather than allowing existing evidence to dictate PICO development.
+Furthermore, maximising the PICO early in the process creates a structured and objective approach to answering the research question, ensuring that the framework guides the evidence search, rather than allowing existing evidence to dictate PICO development.

 Including key stakeholders such as patient representatives or clinicians is an important part of the PICO development process.
 Therapy area experts can offer insight into the nuance of a disease that may not be immediately obvious, while patient representatives are crucial, particularly when there is a need to prioritise outcomes.
 As well as therapy area experts informing PICO development, including review methodologists (information specialists, systematic reviewers) ensures that PICOs are kept focused, guiding stakeholders and ensuring that there is a clear understanding of what the PICO can deliver.
-The importance of diverse input during the PICO development process has newly been brought to light with the advent of the EU JCA.
+The importance of diverse input during the development process has newly been brought to light with the advent of the EU JCA.
 Stakeholder insights on a variety of EU Member States and healthcare frameworks will become increasingly relevant for PICO development in JCA, shaping companies’ subsequent strategic market access decisions.

 Conclusion